Showing posts with label Chronicle Books LLC. Show all posts

 , 8 Oct 2022

-This is a very enjoyable, simple to read, sound book with advice for artists, from beginners to emerging, on how to develop our artistic voice.
-It delves into what an artistic voice is, why is important having one, how to find it, and the struggles on how to get there.
-The book inserts ten interviews with renowned professional artists (mostly illustrators and mostly women) in with the author poses these and other questions to them, and discusses the creative process in general.
+The book inserts ten interviews with renowned professional artists (mostly illustrators and mostly women) and asks these and other questions to them.
+They also discuss the creative process in general.
 The artists interviewed are: 1/ Sean Qualls & Selina Alko.
 2/ Andrea Pippins.
 3/ Fin Lee.
 4/ Kindah Khalidy 5/Andy J Miller 6/ Danielle Krysa 7/ Kate Bingaman-Burt 8/ Libby Black 9/ Ayumi Horie 10/ Martha Rich.
 My fav interview was, Kate Bingaman-Burt's.
-Congdon's delightful humorous illustrations spread throughout the book.
-I really love her style.

 Congdon says that to find our voice we need to show up, make art every day, be disciplined, practice-practice-practice, 'positivize' boredom and embrace our fears and self-doubt.
 We also need tons of patience because, as mastering a musical instrument takes years of hard work, so does Art.
-Embracing our fears and doubts is especially important for beginners, and, that being the case, we have to have compassion and patience with ourselves and our mistakes, with the disasters and ugly pieces, because they're the stepping stones on which our artistic voice is gonna be built.
-For the rest, all the interviewees agree on the fact that hard work and expressing our personal truth and who we are, are the recipe to find our artistic voice; except for some 'geniuses', most professional artists have to work at it.
+Embracing our fears and doubts is especially important for beginners, and, that being the case, we have to have compassion and patience with ourselves and our mistakes, with the disasters and the ugly pieces, because they're the stepping stones on which our artistic voice is gonna be built.
+For the rest, all the interviewees agree on the fact that hard work and expressing our personal truth, who we are, are the recipe to find our artistic voice.
+Except for some 'geniuses', most professional artists have to work at it.
 Congdon says, "The unfolding of your voice requires showing up and working hard.
 It requires being willing to create failures, to ask for feedback, and to go back and try all over again.
 It requires staying open.
 It requires moving outside what’s comfortable and being vulnerable." (p.
 119).

 STRATEGIES TO DEVELOP YOUR VOICE